 A financial asset is required to be classified as FVTPL if it is acquired principally for the purpose of selling it in the near term.
-Financial assets at FVTPL are initially measured at fair value with directly attributable transaction costs recognized in the combined statement of loss and comprehensive loss.
-Subsequent to initial recognition, financial assets at FVTPL are measured at fair value and changes therein, including any interest or dividend income, are recognized in the statement of loss and comprehensive loss.
+Financial assets at FVTPL are initially measured at fair value with directly attributable transaction costs recognized in the condensed consolidated interim statement of loss and comprehensive loss.
+Subsequent to initial recognition, financial assets at FVTPL are measured at fair value and changes therein, including any interest or dividend income, are recognized in the statement of loss.

-As at December 31, 2018 and at December 31, 2017 the Group's designated FVTPL assets consisted of cash, loans and receivables.
+As at March 31, 2019 and at December 31, 2018 the Group's designated FVTPL assets consisted of cash, loans and receivables.
 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market, other than those that the Group designates as FVTPL upon initial recognition, or those for which the Group may not recover substantially all of its initial investments, for reasons other than credit deterioration.
 Loans and receivables are recorded at fair value on initial recognition and subsequently measured at amortized cost using the effective interest method.

-As at December 31, 2018 and at December 31, 2017 the Group's loans and receivables consisted of interest receivable, loans receivable and other receivables.
+As at March 31, 2019 and at December 31, 2018 the Group's loans and receivables consisted of interest receivable, loans receivable and other receivables.